Utility Warehouse Broadband Review (Updated June 2026)

 The Packages

-UW keeps the range fairly tidy, with standard fibre for everyday use and full fibre for homes that need more headroom.
+UW keeps the range fairly tidy: one non-full-fibre option where FTTP is not available, plus three full fibre tiers for homes that need more speed.

 Standard Fibre (FTTC)